POETSII/tinsel/README.md

 a 2D or 3D mesh topology.
 Each group of 7 FPGAs will reside in a separate *POETS box*, and there will be 8 boxes in total.
-One FPGA in each box will serve as a *PCI Express bridge board* that connects a modern PC to the remaining FPGA *worker boards*.
+One FPGA in each box will serve as a *PCI Express bridge board* that connects a modern PC to the remaining six FPGA *worker boards*.

-The following diagrams are *illustrative* of a Tinsel system running on the POETS cluster.
+The following diagrams are illustrative of a Tinsel system running on the POETS cluster.
 The system is highly-parameterised, so the actual numbers of component parts shown will vary.